bcgov/PIMS/auth/README.md

 ## Docker Setup

-To run Keycloak in a Docker container you will need to create two `.env` files, one in the `/auth/keycloak` folder, and the other in the `/auth/postgres` folder.
+To run Keycloak in a Docker container you will need to create a `.env` file in the `/auth/keycloak` folder.

-This will allow Keycloak to initialize with a new PostgreSQL database.
+This will allow Keycloak to initialize with the database.

 ### Keycloak Environment Variables